By KBB.com Editors

 280 lb-ft of torque @ 4,000 rpm

-The Manufacturer's Suggested Retail Price (MSRP) for a base, FWD 2013 Lincoln MKX comes in near $40,500, including destination.
-An AWD model starts at just over $42,000.
-The Premium option package adds $2,850, the Elite costs $5,535, and the Limited Edition adds $1,400 on top of either of the other packages.
-The base price of the 2013 MKX is higher than base models of the Lexus RX, Cadillac SRX, Mercedes-Benz GLK, BMW X3, Volvo XC60 and Audi Q5, and lower than the Infiniti FX.
-Like those other vehicles, options can quickly take the price of a Lincoln MKX past $55,000.
+The Manufacturer's Suggested Retail Price (MSRP) for a base, front-wheel-drive 2014 Lincoln MKX comes in near $39,500, including destination.
+An AWD model starts at under over $41,500.
+Both prices are nearly $1,000 below the 2013 model.
+The Premium option package adds $2,950, the Elite costs $5,730, and the Limited Edition adds $1,400 on top of either of the other packages.
+The base price of the 2014 MKX is lower than the Lexus RX and Infiniti QX70, but slightly higher than the Cadillac SRX, Mercedes-Benz GLK, BMW X3, Volvo XC60 and Audi Q5.
+Like those other vehicles, options can quickly take the price of a Lincoln MKX past $53,000.
 Down the road, we expect the Lincoln MKX to retain its value a little less well than Audi's Q5 and Volvo's XC60 and not nearly as well as the Lexus RX and BMW X3.

 By Jan on Wednesday, September 10, 2014